DasNaCl/csc/popl/revs/rebuttal.md

 > - Clarify what was difficult in the proofs and explain where the subtleties are -- right now it seems like some of the results might not be stating anything very deep (I might be under this impression because your paper is very well written!)

 The proofs for the compositionality framework are easy, even in Coq.
+[TODO: mmmm this may backfire. i'd add at least: however, we are given to understand that it is the relevance of the work that matters, not its technical complexity (which, we also provide in some of the contributions)]
 Proving a compiler secure (i.e. robustly preserving) is notoriously difficult, as seen by numerous works in the secure compilation area.
 So, in order to fulfill the assumptions one needs at least two formally secure compilers.
 The presented framework allows to incrementally build more and more complicated compilers by focussing on the security of just an individual compilation pass.